hashgraph/hedera-hardhat-hethers/README.md

 ## Environment extensions

-This plugins adds an `hethers` object to the Hardhat Runtime Environment.
+This plugin adds a `hethers` object to the Hardhat Runtime Environment.

 This object has the [same API](https://docs.hedera.com/hethers/) as `hethers.js`, with some extra Hardhat-specific functionality.